Back to Home

 Floe is a Peer-to-Peer (P2P)file transfer service.
 This means your files stream directly from the sender's device to the receiver's device whenever possible.

 We do not store, view, or process your files.
 In direct connections, files never touch our servers.
 In relay connections, encrypted file data passes through our TURN server in transit but is never stored or inspected.
-We do not operate a database.
+The only thing we keep is a single anonymous number: the running total of bytes transferred across all users, shown by the counter on our homepage.
+You can opt out of contributing to this counter at any time.

 When you send a file, we use WebRTC to establish a connection between you and the recipient.
 Our signaling server introduces the two devices and then steps aside.
 In most cases, data flows directly between browsers.
 When a direct path is not available, our TURN relay server bridges the connection.
 Even through the relay, files remain encrypted and are never stored.